ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Issuer, or Origin can link client identifying information to client activity, e.g., the origin being accessed.

-The manner in which Client and Origin unlinkability are achieved depends on the deployment model, type of attestation, and issuance protocol details.
-For example, as discussed in {{deployment}}, failure to use a privacy-enhancing proxy system such as Tor when interacting with Attesters, Isuers, or Origins allows the set of possible Clients to be partitioned by the Client's IP address, and can therefore lead to Client unlinkability violations.
+The manner in which Origin-Client, Issuer-Client, and Attester-Origin unlinkability are achieved depends on the deployment model, type of attestation, and issuance protocol details.
+For example, as discussed in {{deployment}}, failure to use a privacy-enhancing proxy system such as Tor when interacting with Attesters, Isuers, or Origins allows the set of possible Clients to be partitioned by the Client's IP address, and can therefore lead to unlinkability violations.
 Similarly, malicious Origins may attempt to link two redemption contexts together by using Client-specific Issuer public keys.
 See {{deployment}} and
 {{privacy}} for more information.